 *The student earnings ceiling from the Office of Financial Aid may be helpful to determine the stipend amount.

-Undergraduate students from the Atlanta University Center Consortium who are interested in applying for a Slatt Fellowship to conduct energy-related research during the summer months at Notre Dame must complete a separate application.
+Undergraduate students from the Atlanta University Center Consortium interested in applying for a Slatt Fellowship to conduct energy-related research during the summer at Notre Dame should complete a separate application.
 Only sophomore and junior students are eligible to apply.
 For more information, view the Program Guidelines here or go directly to the online application and apply.

 For more information, contact Barbara Villarosa at 574-631-4776 or email@example.com.